-Step 4 Check Enable Unattended Baggage Detection.

-Step 5 Optionally, check Save VCA Picture to save the captured pictures of unattended baggage detection.

-Step 6 Follow the steps to set the detection rules and detection areas.

-- 1) Select an Arming Region to configure.
+- Step 4 Check Enable Unattended Baggage Detection. - Step 5 (Optional) Check Save VCA Picture to save the captured pictures of unattended baggage detection. - Step 6 Follow the steps to set the detection rules and detection areas. - 1) Select an Arming Region to configure.
 Up to 4 regions are selectable. - 2) Drag the sliders to set Time Threshold and Sensitivity.